Recipe: Oyster Chowder with Shrimp and Bacon

 A baguette or oyster crackers as an accompaniment

 Add the butter to the hot fat in the pan along with the leeks and dried thyme.
-Saute the vegetables until soft, about 2 minutes.
-Add the thyme, salt, flour, and a few grinds of pepper and stir it into the leeks.
-Stir for about 1 minute to cook off the raw taste.
-Add the half and half, clam juice, and the oyster liquid stirring until blended.
+Saute the vegetables until soft, about two minutes.
+Add the thyme, salt, flour and a few grinds of pepper and stir it into the leeks.
+Stir for about one minute to cook off the raw taste.
+Add the half and half, clam juice and the oyster liquid stirring until blended.
 Add the potato and bring the soup to a simmer.
-Reduce the heat and cook until the potatoes are tender, about 8 minutes.
-Add the crumbled bacon, oysters, shrimp, and parsley and cook for another 3 minutes or until the oysters and shrimp are cooked through.
+Reduce the heat and cook until the potatoes are tender: about eight minutes.
+Add the crumbled bacon, oysters, shrimp and parsley and cook for another three minutes or until the oysters and shrimp are cooked through.
 Taste and season with a squirt of lemon and more salt or pepper if it needs it.

 Cook Time: 1 hour

-For more recipes from Wild American Shrimp Chef Advocate Carla Snyder buy her book One Pan, Two Plates, available now at Amazon.
+For more recipes from Wild American Shrimp Chef Advocate Carla Snyder buy her book One Pan, Two Plates, available now on Amazon.
+Visit our Recipes Page for even more tasty Wild American Shrimp recipes!

 Suggested Articles